 Leang in Makassarese language is “cave”, “pute” – a species of a white dove – thus the sinkhole has been named after birds living on inaccessible walls of this giant hole.

-Leang Pute is located in Maros limestone karst complex – area with countless caves, often adorned with prehistoric paintings.
+Leang Pute is located in Maros limestone karst complex – an area with countless caves often adorned with prehistoric paintings.
 This area is covered with primeval tropical forest and here have been found numerous unique species of plants and animals – and many certainly still are waiting for their discoverer.

 |Alternate names:||Gua Leang Pute|

 Indonesia is the fabled “Spice Islands” of every school child’s dreams—one of the most colorful and fascinating countries in history.
 These are the islands that Europeans set out on countless voyages of discovery to find and later fought bitterly over in the 15th, 16th and 17th centuries.

 In 1985, Dr. Nigel Barley, senior anthropologist at The British Museum, set off for the relatively unknown Indonesian island of Sulawesi in search of the Toraja, a people whose culture includes headhunting, transvestite priests and the massacre of buffalo.
 In witty and finely crafted prose, Barley offers fascinating insight into the people of Sulawesi and he recounts the tale of the four Torajan woodcarvers he invites back to London to construct an Indonesian rice barn in The British Museum.